 Hello mummies, hello daddies, how are you today?
 Okay, now we’ve got the pleasantries over and done with, I’m going to get straight to the point.
 Which is: I’ve written another 100% brilliant and totally new nursery rhyme.
 This one can be crooned to the tune of the ‘Hokey Cokey’ and it’s Continue reading “New nursery rhyme: Mummy Daddy”

 A British couple have contacted Guinness World Records after witnessing their toddler and his grandparents carry out a five-minute video call in one, hitch-free session.

-The successful communication, which is believed to be an intergenerational first, began around 6.45pm on Sunday evening, when Continue reading “Toddler and grandparents successfully complete video call”
+The successful communication, which is believed to be an intergenerational first, began around 6.45pm on Sunday evening, when Continue reading “Parenting satire: toddler and grandparents successfully complete video call”

 Me?!
 Taking the easy option!
 I can’t believe you have the nerve to ask this question.
 I’ve raised my child from his first breath to his latest meal, tackling his inability to sleep, overcoming Colic, breaking him into Continue reading “Dear Father Hood: is it okay for parents to take the easy option?”

 Mistakes.
 Advice.
 Tantrums.
 True stories.
 Nursery rhymes.
 Whether you’re a tired new parent or a perplexed soon-to-be mum or dad, Father-hood.co.uk is here to help (or at least make you laugh).